Born series for the photon diffusion equation perturbing the Robin boundary condition: General theory for Born series

 \section{General theory for Born series}

-In this section a general scheme is given to define the Born series for the initial boundary value problem for diffusion equations with Robin boundary conditions.
+In this section a general scheme is given to define the Born series for the initial boundary value problem for the diffusion equation with the Robin boundary condition.
 The impedance term (i.e., $\beta u$ in (\ref{ana:de})) in the Robin boundary condition is considered as a perturbation for the Born series.

 Throughout this section let $\Omega$ be a domain in $\Rm^n$ $(n=2, 3)$ and $\pp\Omega$ be the boundary of $\Omega$ which is of $C^2$ class.
 For simplicity of description we only describe our scheme for $n=3$.
 We define